Showing posts with label disaster biology. Show all posts

 The roles of the two sexes

 Females obviously do the heavy lifting of reproduction, and males seem to be the gene testers.
-So if a guy gets a bad gene, he dies, ha ha, and the luckier guy next to him then gets two wives.
+So if a guy gets a bad gene, so long, and the luckier guy next to him then gets two wives.
 The phenomenon of greater male variability (Greater male than female variability in regional brain structure across the lifespan.
 Wierenga LM, Doucet GE, Dima D, Agartz I, Aghajani M, Akudjedu TN, Albajes‐Eizagirre A, Alnæs D, Alpert KI, Andreassen OA, Anticevic A. Karolinska Schizophrenia Project (KaSP) Consortium.
 Hum.
 Brain Mapp., doi.
 2020;10, and I have never seen so many authors on a paper: 160.) suggests that mutations have more penetrance in males, as befits the male role of cannon fodder/selectees.
 What the male brings to the marriage bed, then, is field-tested genetic information.
 Male promiscuity can therefore be seen as a necessary part of this system, which allows many mutations to be field tested with minimal loss of whole-population fertility, because it is the females who are the limiting factor in population fertility.

 Chromosomal mechanisms of greater male variability